metabase/metabase/docs/users-guide/04-asking-questions.md

 You can start a question from:

-- **[A model][model]**.
-A special kind of saved question meant to be used as a good starting point for questions.
+- **A model**.
+A [model][model] is a special kind of saved question meant to be used as a good starting point for questions.
 Sometimes these are called derived tables, as they usually pull together data from multiple raw tables.
 - **Raw data**.
 You'll need to specify the database and the table in that database as the starting point for your question.
-- A **Saved question**.
+- A **saved question**.
 You can use the results of any question as the starting point for a new question.

 Note that there are some kinds of saved questions that can't be used as source data: